LaunchCodeEducation/java-web-dev-curriculum/content/interfaces/exercises/_index.md

 ## Getting Started

 Work on these exercises in the IntelliJ `java-web-dev-projects`.
-You will find the starter code in the `lsn7interfaces` package.
+You will find the starter code in the `exercises` package of the `interfaces` directory.
 Go ahead and open the folder and take a quick look at the class files.

 You will practice implementing interfaces by playing around with a small ice cream store.
 It consists of a refrigerated display `Case`, which contains a collection of ice cream `Flavor` objects and a selection of `Cone` objects.